Characters in SI notations

 Unicode contains also other digits and the minus sign as exponent,

-but these characters have very limited support in programs and
+but these characters have more limited support in programs and

 fonts.
-Hence, it is better to use the tools of text processing systems
+Hence, it might be better to use the tools of text processing systems

 or other methods (such as